kyktommy/epub-to-markdown/README.md

 ```

 **Web Interface:**
-- Use the "🖼️ Extract and process images" checkbox (disabled by default)
+- Use the "🖼️ Extract images" checkbox (disabled by default)
 - When enabled: Always downloads as ZIP (even for single file mode)
 - When disabled: Single file downloads as `.md`, multiple files as ZIP